 Hermit crabs won’t interact with humans and play in a traditional sense.
 If you loosen your definition of ‘play,’ you can still have fun with hermit crabs and keep them entertained.

-Play is part of the environmental enrichment that all hermit crabs need to flourish in captivity.
+Play is part of the environmental enrichment all hermit crabs need to flourish in captivity.

 Hermit crabs love to climb, so fill a tank with climbing apparatus.
 Climbing frames, nets, and ornaments will keep pet hermit crabs entertained.
 Also, ensure your hermit crabs have enough substrate for digging.